suchandanreddy/sdwan-apis/SD-WAN-Programmability-lab-dcloud-June-2020.md

 Once authentication is done with the vManage using `get_jessiond()` and `get_token()` functions, we will run the GET request to retrieve list of all the devices in the fabric and store the JSON data that is returned by the API in the response variable.

-Now we extract the `data` portion of the JSON using `response.json()['data']` and store it in a variable called items.
-The items variable at this point contains lot of information about all the devices in the fabric.
+Now we extract the `data` portion of the JSON using `response.json()['data']` and create a table with required fields in response.

 **Step-2:**

 <pre>
-On windows command prompt, run the command <b>py -3.7 vmanage_apis.py device-list</b> to retrieve the list of devices and print information such as Host-name, Site-ID, system-ip etc.. in table format.
+On windows command prompt, run the command <b>py -3.7 vmanage_apis.py device-list</b> to retrieve the list of devices<br>and print information such as Host-name, Site-ID, system-ip etc.. in table format.
 </pre>

 **Sample Response**